D-Marc1/Simple-MySQLi/README.md

 **Description**

-Used in order to be more efficient if same SQL is used with different values
+Used in order to be more efficient if same SQL is used with different values.
+Is really a re-execute function

 **Parameters**